jaldabaoth-code/Heroku-Project/README.md

    #### Running Locally
    1. Create the database
-   2. Run `mvn package`
+   2. In your terminal run : `mvn package`
-   3. Import the last version of the dataVx.sql file in your database
+   3. Import the last version of the <b>dataVx.sql</b> file in your database
    4. Run the server with : `heroku local` OR `heroku local:start` OR `heroku local -p 8080`
-   5. Go to <b>localhost:8080</b> with your favorite browser
+   5. Go to <b>https://localhost:8080</b> with your favorite browser

    #### Deploying to Heroku
    1. Go to <a href="https://dashboard.heroku.com/apps">Heroku Dashboard</a>
-   2. In heroku dashboard create new application : <b>New</b> -> <b>Create new app</b>
+   2. In heroku dashboard create a new application : <b>New</b> -> <b>Create new app</b>
-   3. Once you choose the name of the application and your region., click on the button to validate it
+   3. Once you choose the name of the application and your region, click on the button to validate it
    4. In your terminal run : `heroku login`
    5. Git repository (Choose the cas a, b or c)
       1. If you don't have a git repository (Create a new Git repository)